Barnyard (video game)

 Barnyard is a party-oriented adventure game developed by Blue Tongue Entertainment and published by THQ; it is based on the movie of the same name.
 It was released on August 1, 2006 for GameCube, PlayStation 2, Game Boy Advance, and Microsoft Windows.
-A Wii version was released on November 19, 2006.
-The Wii version was a North American launch title.
+A Wii version was released on November 30, 2006.

 Gameplay

 The game has several types of gameplay, from missions to a mini-game type system.
 Players play through a sequence of nine chapters as farm animals of their choosing.
-An extra farm animal maybe be unlocked from having Nickelodeon games at the time that were included in the 'Crossover' event.
+An extra farm animal may be unlocked from having Nickelodeon games at the time that were included in the 'Crossover' event.
 As players progress through the chapters in the game, they meet new characters, unlock new areas, get more in-game currency, etc. Players travel around the Barnyard and either explore the area(s) the game has to offer or follow the story and complete the missions by going to the barn animal that sent a text to players' phones.
 Players may find these characters by looking for, and following the quickest path to, the '!' on the map.
 As players continue through the chapters, the game increases in variety.
 There are many references to the Barnyard as well, including dialogue from the characters and certain in-game objects.
 As players reach the mid-part of the game, however, they lose the same playable character, Ben, that is lost in the movie.
 As players reach the end of the game, specifically Chapter 8, things only get worse as the leader of the Barnyard, Otis, runs off and players are put in charge.
 However, the tides suddenly turn as the player, the other animals, and Otis take one final stand against the final boss.
 Note that the number of missions available depends on the chapter being played.